deidrebrin/sql-database-workshop/_episodes/02-relational.md

 {: .callout}

 > ## Challenge
-> Diagram connections between our tables and normalize our dataset!
+> Diagram connections between our tables on post-its and build out the relationships in FMP!
 >
 > > ## Solution
 > > Tip - start with your primary unit of analysis, finds in our case